Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Snake to spike transition in two examples

-The central hypothesis of this paper will be that the homoclinic snake can eventually break up, as a second parameter is varied if the pinning region extends to cover the whole of a parameter region interval in which the spatial eigenvalues are complex, reaching a point where there are double real eigenvalues, see Figure.~\ref{fig:transitionsss}.
-The case of primary homoclinic orbit passing through such a transition was dubbed in \cite{apd} a Belyakov-Devaney bifurcation because of the similarity to the codimension-two bifurcation in non-reversible systems first described by Belyakov \cite{Belyakov1}; see also \cite{Belyakov2} for these ideas applied in the context of reversible systems.
+The central theme of this paper is how homoclinic snaking can break up, as a second parameter is modified; specifically what happens when the pinning region extends to cover the whole of a parameter region in which the spatial eigenvalues are complex.
+The boundary case of interest is when these eigenvalues become a double real pair, see the right panel of Figure~\ref{fig:transitionsss}.
+The case of primary homoclinic orbit passing through such a transition was dubbed in \cite{apd} a {\em Belyakov-Devaney} bifurcation because of the similarity to the codimension-two bifurcation in non-reversible systems first described by Belyakov \cite{Belyakov1}; see also \cite{Belyakov2} for these ideas applied in the context of reversible systems.
 Here, the infinite family of multi-pulse orbits disappear via the distance between each pulse tending to infinity as the critical eigenvalue transition is approached.
 Where convenient, in what follows we shall sometimes abuse notation and describe the eigenvalue transition of four complex eigenvalues to four real eigenvalues through a double-real-eigenvalue transition as being a {\em Belyakov-Devaney transition}, irrespective of whether the equilibrium has a homoclinic orbit connecting to it or not.

-In the remainder of this section, we will obtain explicit expressions for the Turing instability and the Belyakov-Devaney transition, in terms of the parameters of the system.
-Considering $(u_h,v_h)$ as an homogeneous equilibrium of system (\ref{eq:ex}).
-The linear stability analysis is performing by substituting
+What we shall find though is that as the folds of the homoclinic snake approach a Belyakov-Devaney transition, then the distinction between a multipulse homoclinic orbit and a localized pattern becomes blurred as the period of the periodic orbit at the center of the pattern tends to infinity and the pattern itself becomes part of the family of multi-pulse orbits associated with the primary homoclinic orbit.